JohnGrime/OpenCVStarterKit/README.md

 ... and prepare to enter some basic confirmations and the admin password when prompted.
 The whole process (get support tools, download OpenCV source, configure, build, and install) should take around 15 minutes.

-There will also be some additions to the `/usr/local/` directory.

 After the script finishes, you should have a directory containing the source code of the core OpenCV libraries and extra modules, with build results inside `build/` in the main OpenCV source directory.
 My final directory structure looks like this:

 	OpenCV-4.1.1/